-There may be times when a child requires a short-term care arrangement during the course of an intervention with parental agreement.
+There may be times when a child requires a short-term care arrangement during an intervention with parental agreement or when a child is subject to a supervision order.

 A child protection care agreement is a signed agreement between the chief executive and a child’s parents, as defined in the Child Protection Act 1999 , section 51ZD (1) and (3).